Capstone Green Energy to Parti - GuruFocus.com

-Capstone+Green+Energy+Corporation (NASDAQ: CGRN), a global leader in carbon reduction and on-site resilient green energy solutions, today announced Don Ayers, Vice President of Technology, will be participating in the Water Tower Research Fireside Chat Series on Tuesday, December 13, 2022, at 2:00 PM ET.
+Capstone+Green+Energy+Corporation (NASDAQ: CGRN), a global leader in carbon reduction and on-site resilient green energy solutions, will be participating in Renmark Financial Communications Inc.'s live Virtual Non-Deal Roadshow Series to discuss its latest investor presentation on Wednesday, December 14 at 2:00 pm ET.

-This event is open for all investors to participate.
-Topics will include:

-- An examination of how a hydrogen-fueled microturbine will fit into the hydrogen economy and significantly reduce carbon emissions globally.
+The virtual presentation is marketed to Montreal and surrounding areas and will feature Darren Jamison, President and Chief Executive Officer, and Scott Robinson, Chief Financial Officer.
+Capstone welcomes all stakeholders, investors, and other interested individuals to register and attend this live event.

 About Capstone Green Energy